roopen/Local-AI-Agent/readme.md

 ## Requirements

-- .NET 9 SDK
-- Visual Studio 2022 or later
+- Windows or Linux OS
 - [LM Studio](https://lmstudio.ai/) running with an OpenAI-compliant local API (currently hardcoded to use gemma-3-27b-it-abliterated model)
-- Internet access for fetching RSS feeds
+- Internet access (application will not work if blocked by Firewall)

 ## License